Sinyedu/Sinyedu/README.md

   <img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&height=100&section=header&text=Hey%20there,%20I'm%20Simon!%20👋&fontSize=30&fontColor=ffffff" />
 </p>

-I'm a passionate **Frontend Developer** with a deep love for building beautiful, responsive, and user-friendly websites.
-I specialize in creating **dynamic web applications** and enjoy working with a variety of technologies to deliver seamless user experiences.
+I'm a **Frontend Developer** with strives to build beautiful, responsive, and user-friendly websites.
+I spend my time creating **dynamic web applications** and enjoy working with a variety of technologies to deliver seamless user experiences.

-When I'm not coding, you can find me exploring new technologies, contributing to open-source projects, or indulging in a good podcast or Netflix series!
+When I'm not coding, you can find me exploring new technologies, tinkering with tech, trying linux or breaking my laptops because of configs, or indulging in a good podcast or Netflix series!

 <p align="center">
   <img src="https://img.shields.io/badge/-JavaScript-F7DF1E?style=flat&logo=javascript&logoColor=black" />